Nurse practitioner: Canada

 In Canada, an NP is a registered nurse (RN) with a graduate degree in nursing.
-Canada recognizes them in primary care and acute care practice.
+Canada recognizes them in primary care and acute care practices.
 NPs diagnose illnesses and medical conditions, prescribe Schedule 1 medications, order and interpret diagnostic tests, and perform procedures, within their scope of practice, and may build their own panel of patients at the same level as physicians.
 Primary care NPs work in places like primary care and community healthcare centers, as well as long-term care institutions.
-The main focus of primary care NPs includes health promotion, preventative care, diagnosis and treatment of acute and chronic diseases and conditions.
+The main focus of primary care NPs includes health promotion, preventative care, and the diagnosis and treatment of acute and chronic diseases and conditions.
 Acute care NPs serve a specific population of patients.
 They generally work in in-patient facilities that include neonatology, nephrology, and cardiology units.
 There are currently three specialties for nurse practitioners in Canada: family practice, pediatrics, and adult care.
-NPs who specialize in family practice work at the same level and offer the same services as family physicians with the exclusion of Quebec, where only physicians are allowed to formulate a medical diagnosis.
+NPs who specialize in family practice work at the same level and offer the same services as family physicians, with the exception of Quebec, where only physicians are allowed to formulate a medical diagnosis.

 Ireland

-Ireland's publicly funded healthcare system, the Health Service Executive has the advanced nurse practitioner (ANP) grade.
+In Ireland's publicly funded healthcare system, the Health Service Executive has the advanced nurse practitioner (ANP) grade.
 ANPs may prescribe medications.

 United Kingdom

 In the United Kingdom nurse practitioners carry out care at an advanced practice level.
-They commonly work in primary care (e.g. GP surgeries) or A&E departments, although they are increasingly being seen in other areas of practice.
+They commonly work in primary care (e.g., GP surgeries) or A&E departments, although they are increasingly being seen in other areas of practice.

+The nurse practitioner role was recommended by the Cumberlege Report 1986, which recommended nurses be given the ability to prescribe.

 United States

+The scope of practice for a NP in the USA is defined by law and varies depending on the jurisdiction.
 Because the profession is state-regulated, the scope of practice varies by state.
-Some states allow NPs to have full practice authority, however, in other states, a written collaborative or supervisory agreement with a physician is legally required for practice.
+Some states allow NPs to have full practice authority; however, in other states, a written collaborative or supervisory agreement with a physician is legally required for practice.
 Autonomous practice was introduced in the 1980s, mostly in states facing a physician shortage or that struggled to find enough healthcare providers to work in rural areas.
-The extent of this collaborative agreement, and the role, duties, responsibilities, nursing treatments, and pharmacologic recommendations again varies widely between states.
+The extent of this collaborative agreement and the roles, duties, responsibilities, nursing treatments, and pharmacologic recommendations again vary widely between states.

-NPs can legally examine patients, diagnose illness, prescribe some medications, and provide treatments.
-As of 2022, twenty-six states granted full practice authority to NPs and do not require the supervision or collaboration with a physician.
-Twenty-four states require NPs to have a written agreement with a physician in order to provide care.
-Eleven of those states require NPs to be supervised or delegated by a physician; this physician may not be on site.
+NPs are legally able to examine patients, diagnose medical conditions, prescribe most medications, and deliver treatments.
+There is variation in the level of supervision required for NPs across different states.
+As of 2023, 27 states grant NPs full practice authority, meaning they can practice independently without physician oversight or supervision.
+The remaining 23 states require NPs to have a collaborative agreement with a physician to provide patient care.
+Within these 23 states, 11 further require NPs to have physician supervision or delegation for specific aspects of practice, though the physician might not be physically present at the treatment location.